will118/EPL-DB/README.md

 Goals:
 - RSpec unit tests on models and lib.
-- Capybara integration tests.
-- Jasmine or Karma for the Angular app.
+- Karma for the Angular app.
+E2E and Unit.